thurti/laravel-dropzone/README.md

 # Laravel Dropzone

 laravel-dropzone is a simple backend for uploading files via ajax (like [Dropzone.js](https://dropzonejs.com)).
-It stores the files in a temporary folder per session.
+It stores the files in a temporary folder named by uuid per session.

 ## Installation